Northeastern University: Halls and auditoriums

-Centennial Common

-Centennial Common is a lawn created to mark the 100th anniversary of Northeastern University in 1998.
-The grassy area borders Shillman Hall, Ryder Hall, Meserve Hall, Leon Street, Forsyth Street and Ruggles Station, and serves as a gateway to the West Campus.
-The area is a popular gathering spot frequently used by students for recreational purposes and outdoor activities by student organizations.

 Interdisciplinary Science & Engineering Complex

 On February 21, 2014, Northeastern had its groundbreaking ceremony for the new Interdisciplinary Science & Engineering Complex (ISEC) on Columbus Avenue.
 Completed in 2017, the 220000 ft2 building provides research and educational space for students and faculty from the College of Science, Bouvé College of Health Sciences, College of Engineering, and Khoury College of Computer Sciences.
 The centerpiece of the complex includes a large atrium, a spiral staircase, and a 280-seat auditorium.

 Matthews Arena

 Opened in 1910 and originally known as the Boston Arena, Matthews Arena is the world's oldest surviving indoor ice hockey arena.
 Located on the eastern edge of Northeastern University's campus, it is home to the Northeastern Huskies men's and women's hockey teams, and men's basketball team as well as the Wentworth Institute of Technology's men's hockey team.
 The arena is named after former university Board of Trustees Chairman George J. Matthews, a 1956 graduate, and his wife, the late Hope M. Matthews, who helped fund a major renovation in 1982.
 The arena is the original home of the NHL Boston Bruins and the WHA New England Whalers (now the NHL Carolina Hurricanes).
 It was also the secondary home to the NBA Boston Celtics in the 1940s.
 It has hosted all or part of the America East Conference men's basketball tournament a total of seven times and hosted the 1960 Frozen Four.
 The arena also served as the original home to the annual Beanpot tournament between Boston's four major college hockey programs.